bridgerbrown/bridgerbrown/README.md

-## Hello!
-My name is Bridger Brown
+## 👋 Hello!
+I'm Bridger Brown.

-- Backend developer with some Frontend experience
+- Backend developer with some experience in Frontend
 - Software Engineer for NeuroFlow
 - I love using NeoVim and split-keyboards!